 These services are provided across many settings, including private practice, mental health agencies, college counseling centers, churches, hospitals, cancer treatment centers, and substance abuse and eating disorder treatment centers

 "Our CMHC program is designed to help people enter as students and graduate as professional counselors.
 The faculty is dedicated to this task and in helping each student to find their own professional identity.
 The faculty encourages our students and graduates to fulfill their highest potential and make the best impact on their clients and communities." - Benjamin Willis, CMHC Graduate Program Director

 Program Specific Admission Requirements

-Applicants must complete the specially developed recommendation forms for the program and respond to three additional program specific essays in order to finalize and submit their application.
+Applicants must complete the specially developed recommendation forms for the program and respond to an additional program specific essay in order to finalize and submit their application.
 These documents are requested and collected as part of the on-line application process.